 If Marketing kept a diary, this would be it.
 I wrote that sentence in the foreword to Tom Fishburne’s first book, so you already know I’m biased.
 Through cartoons and commentary, Tom documents the evolution of Marketing over the past 15 years.

 What writers can learn: How Marketing has changed.
 And similar to Roz Chast’s book (see above), Tom’s book gives “history” a wonderfully unorthodox and accessible treatment.

 6. The Idiot

 To say that I have a literary crush on E.B.
-White is an understatement on par with saying that “oxygen is important” or “2017 politics were ludicrous.”
+White is an understatement on par with saying that “oxygen is important” or “politics are ludicrous.”
 Some things are so obvious they don’t need to be said.
 Which is why E.B.
 White is on this list not once… but twice.

 This title is a collection of first-person essays published 55 years ago, largely centered on the writer’s daily life on a Maine saltwater farm five hours north of Boston.